 Our home means a lot to us.
 It reminds us of all the good times, all the laughter we shared with friends and family, and to a certain extent, it signifies our identity.
 That’s why many senior homeowners choose to continue to stay in their homes rather than downsizing.
 As it gets more and more difficult for Canadians to save for their retirement, more and more homeowners are using Reverse Mortgage to supplement their retirement income and continue to live in their own homes.
 Let’s look at what is a Reverse Mortgage and the pros and cons that comes with it.

 1. What is a reverse mortgage?

 A reverse mortgage allows you to take money out from your home equity without making monthly payments until the end of the term.
 Similar to a mortgage, it is secured against your home.
-It’s usually geared toward older homeowners, who have accumulated large amounts of equity in their homes and are in need of cash flow.
+It’s usually geared toward senior homeowners, who have accumulated large amounts of equity in their homes and are in need of cash flow.